The History of Sunspot Solar Observatory

 IT'S A BIRD!
 IT'S A PLANE!
 NO!
 IT'S....

-At first glance, the image above appears to be of something we've all become familiar with over the last half century: it looks like the water vapor trails of an aircraft at high altitude (often called a "contrail" - short for condensation trail).
+At first glance, the image above appears to be of something we've all become familiar with over the last half-century: it looks like the water vapor trails of an aircraft at high altitude (often called a "contrail" - short for condensation trail).
 However, it is not.
 The photo you see above is an image taken from our site atop Sacramento Peak in southern New Mexico.
 The land below is known as the Tularosa Basin, a vast desert basin, larger than the State of Connecticut.
 From our site on a clear day, you can see much of the basin, including the San Andreas mountains on the far side, the Organ Mountains that form the spectacular vista east of the city of Las Cruces, the gypsum dunes of the White Sands National Park, Holloman Air Force Base, and, of course, the White Sands Missile Range - formerly known as White Sands Proving Ground.
 The white trail you see in the image above is not the vapor trail of an airplane - it is a suborbital rocket.
 Specifically, it is the trail of a suborbital calibration rocket for the Extreme Ultraviolet Variability Experiment (EVE) - an instrument aboard the orbiting Solar Dynamics Observatory (SDO).
-This instrument measures extreme ultraviolet radiation - radiation that is absorbed by the thick atmosphere of Earth - and studies how that radiation varies in time.
+This instrument measures extreme ultraviolet radiation - radiation that is absorbed by the thick atmosphere of Earth - and studies how that radiation varies over time.
 However, like all long-running experiments, it requires occasional calibrations.
 In this case, a rocket is launched from the White Sands Missile Range to just outside Earth's atmosphere.
 The rocket you see contains a very similar instrument to EVE, and by getting a measurement from the rocket, we have a point of reference to calibrate the EVE instrument.

 Bear with me - I promise I'm going somewhere with this!